MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.EarlyTelemetry.ExpansionFilesDownloader

-We are enabling Android Package Kit (APK) expansion files for the Microsoft 365 mobile app.
+We're enabling Android Package Kit (APK) expansion files for the Microsoft 365 mobile app.
 APK Expansion files are supplementary resource files, that Android app developers can publish along with their app.
 To understand the reliability of our expansion file download mechanism, we're logging a flag indicating whether we're successfully able to download expansion files.

 The following fields are collected: